Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 8.
+#Task 9.
-The file betty is in /tmp/my first directory.
+Delete the directory my first directory that is in the /tmp directory.